zuetesei/weather-dashboard/README.md

 ### Made with ♥ by Zue.

 Need help to:
-- Clearing weather when searching for new city

 - Clicking on search history will pull up weather again
 - Get icon for current city

+Final steps:

+- Styling and turn in tomorrow (Thursday before class)